l2beat/l2beat/packages/backend/discovery/taiko/ethereum/diffHistory.md

 - batching (for proposing and proving)
 - new verifier slots (SP1, Risc0) (0x00 atm)
 - new Block struct in preconf preparations (preconfRegistry set to 0x00)
+- integration of the TierProvider into the MainnetTierRouter
+- new TIER_SGX challengePeriod of 4h (down from 1d)

 ## Watched changes